 Naturally, urgent and necessary care continued as before.
 In early May 2020, it was communicated that the restart of plannable, non-urgent care could be implemented in phases under strict conditions.
 Each hospital was required to maintain the capacity to treat patients from the first wave, and be ready to receive patients from the second wave.
 Furthermore, organisational measures were taken to avoid crowding, and ensure physical distancing between patients.

-The following phases for restart were set out:
+The following phases were formulated for the restart of these activities:

 In preparation for restarting care, the Federation of Belgian Professional Associations of Medical Specialists drew up a reference framework on the necessity and urgency of care that can serve as an orientation tool for doctors.

-Find out more about this reference framework (Dutch/French only): www.vbs-gbs.org
+Find out more about this reference framework: www.vbs-gbs.org

-As the second wave gained momentum (autumn 2020), these phases were suspended in reverse order, allowing all necessary and urgent care to continue as before.
-As such, efforts were made to allow non-essential care to continue as much as possible.
-It was also necessary to defer non-essential care during the third wave (Spring 2021).
+In the period leading up to the second wave (autumn 2020) these phases were reversed.
+Necessary and urgent care could take place as always.
+Furthermore, efforts were made to allow non-essential care to continue as much as possible.
+During the third wave (spring 2021), it was once again necessary to defer non-essential care.
 In this phase, hospital managers were asked to estimate which care could continue or not, depending on the specific situation.
+In the subsequent waves, hospitals were once more asked to show solidarity.
+They were also expected to provide the required bed capacity.
+If the hospital met these conditions, it could determine itself which activities had to be postponed.

 OVERVIEW OF DISTRIBUTION PLAN MEASURES AND POSTPONEMENT OF NON-ESSENTIAL CARE AND CHANGE IN NUMBER OF COVID PATIENTS